dcorney/dcorney.github.io/_posts/2023-09-23-matchboxes.md

 ## Training the model

 In a later post, I'll explain the training process in plenty of detail, but the outline is simple enough.
-The goal is to end up with each box containing all the words that can follow the word written on top of the box.
-The more copies of a word that are in the box, the more likely that word is to come next.
+The goal is fill each box with the words that can follow the word written on top of the box.
+The more copies of a word that are in the box, the more likely that word is to be drawn as the next word.

 To train MESLaM, I split the text into sentences.
 The first word of each sentence went into the *\<start\>* box.
 I also wrote that word on a new box, if there wasn't already a box with that label.
-Then into each box I put the word that comes next.
+Then into each box I put the word that comes next, working my way through each sentence in turn.
 So after training with the sentence:

 > "Do you like green eggs and ham?"